-No matter where you are, there's a beautiful ride waiting for you.
-So don your leathers and treat yourself.
+No matter where you are, there's a beautiful ride waiting for you not too far away.

 The Antrim Coast – Northern Ireland

-The home of the North West 200 event every May, this 60-mile stretch of the A2 is a biker’s haven.
+The home of the Northwest 200 event every May, this 60-mile stretch of the A2 is a biker’s heaven.

 Keep heading west and not far from Lisnagunogue you’ll find the Giant’s Causeway – a set of 40,000 volcanic rock columns that's now a UNESCO World Heritage Site.